 The Maine Seed Capital Tax Credit Program is designed to encourage equity investments in Maine businesses, directly and through private venture capital funds.
-FAME may authorize state income tax credits to investors for up to 50% of the cash equity they provide to eligible Maine businesses.
+FAME may authorize state income tax credits to investors for 50% of the cash equity provided to eligible Maine businesses.
 Investments may be used for fixed assets, research or working capital.

 - Businesses located in Maine.

 - Investor must own less than 50% of the business.